 Michael Werner Gallery, London is pleased to present an exhibition of two seminal works by James Lee Byars.
 “The Black German Flag” was created in Berlin during a 1974 fellowship with DAAD, the German Academic Exchange Program.
 Remnants of the Second World War and The Holocaust lingered in the divided city and profoundly influenced the artist.
 “The Black German Flag” can be read as an hermetic shroud, evoking the destruction and losses these events produced.
 The gallery will also present “The American Flag” (1974), which alludes to the controversial transition between Richard Nixon and Gerald Ford during the Vietnam War, a war which the artist was vehemently opposed to.
 Together, these works present Byars' aim to question the very nature of the flag, nationalism and conscience.

-James Lee Byars was born in Detroit in 1932 and died in Cairo in 1997.
-He has been the subject of numerous gallery and museum exhibitions worldwide.
-Recent exhibitions include 1/2 an Autobiography, Museo Jumex, Mexico City and MoMA PS1, New York (2013-2014); The Golden Tower, Campo San Vio, Venice (2017); and The Perfect Kiss, Museum of Contemporary Art, Antwerp (2018).
+Byars was born in Detroit in 1932 and died in Cairo in 1997 and has been the subject of numerous museum exhibitions worldwide, including The Palace of Good Luck, Castello di Rivoli / Museo d’Arte Contemporanea, Turin (1989); The Perfect Moment, IVAM Centre del Carme, Valencia (1994); The Palace of Perfect, Fundaçao de Serralves, Porto (1997); Life Love and Death, Schirn Kunsthalle and Musée d’Art Moderne et Contemporain de Strasbourg (2004); The Perfect Silence, Whitney Museum of American Art (2005); 1/2 an Autobiography, MoMA PS1, New York and Museo Jumex, Mexico City (2013-2014); The Golden Tower, Campo San Vio, Venice (2017); and The Perfect Kiss, Museum of Contemporary Art, Antwerp (2018).

 James Lee Byars: Works 1974-1994 will open on 1 June and will remain on view through 28 August.
 Gallery hours are Tuesday through Saturday, 10AM – 6PM.
 Summer gallery hours begin 2 July and run Tuesday through Friday, 10AM - 6PM.
 For more information, please contact the gallery at firstname.lastname@example.org.